-To implement their findings in more realistic way, more intelligent routing algorithm \cite{medhi2017network} is employed instead of a random walk.
-But, the results obtained with shortest path algorithm \cite{cormen2009introduction} do not change the perceived trend obtained with random walk qualitatively.
+To implement their findings in a more realistic manner, an alternative intelligent routing algorithm \cite{medhi2017network} is employed instead of a random walk.
+But, the results obtained with the shortest path algorithm \cite{cormen2009introduction} do not change the perceived trend obtained with random walk qualitatively.
 Fei et al.\ \cite{wang2014extreme} further investigated the role of degree correlation \cite{newman2003mixing,newman2002assortative,johnson2010entropic,zhou2013link} of underlying networks on extreme events.

 Kishore et al.\ \cite{kishore2012extreme} represented their obtained results in Ref.\ \cite{kishore2011extreme} for the unbiased standard random walk on networks.
 A measure of the ability of a node to attract walkers in the form of the generalized strength of the $j$-th node is defined by,